shashwat623/Quora-Question-Pairs/README.md

 # Quora-Question-Pairs
-A simple Machine Learning based approach to classify whether a pair of given questions are identical/duplicate/have same intent or not using NLP techniques.
+A Machine Learning based approach to classify whether a pair of given questions are identical/duplicate/have same intent or not using NLP techniques.

 <h1> 1.
 Problem Description </h1>